-As human power and authority has the tendency to disappoint, God's authority can penetrate through the most hopeless of situations.
 Many in recovery advise newcomers not to leave before the miracle happens, which implies that the true gift of recovery is the personal freedom that accompanies a life surrendered to Christ.
-Perseverance through trials and temptation in this journey will offer spiritual growth and confidence to stand firmly in our faith.
+Perseverance through trials and temptation in our addiction recovery will offer spiritual growth and confidence to stand firmly in our faith.
+Furthermore, we can unite our efforts in finding freedom from our own sexual immorality with those in our Church that we pray do the same.